Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 * Chapter 3 in v4.3 is largely a random pile of constraints.
 Some that were timing-relevant are merged here.
 Others were not.
 Needs thorough review to ensure that nothing got unexpectedly missed or duplicated.
 * Some terms "defined" in the timing chapter should probably be defined elsewhere once we have more content migrated.
+* Where does minBufferTime go?
+It needs a home and some nice illustrations.
+* Where do we define the `lmsg` mechanism?

 <!-- Document metadata follows.
 The below sections are used by the document compiler and are not directly visible. -->